changhc/blog/_posts/2021-08-10-lyon-restaurants.md

 #### Dessert: Cervelle de canut

 [Cervelle de canut](https://en.wikipedia.org/wiki/Cervelle_de_canut) is made from cheese.
 The texture was just as its name, soft and smooth.
 It was seasoned with mainly olive oil, vinegar, and a lot of green onion.
-I wouldn't say it was tasty, at least not for me, but it was indeed a brand new experience.
+I wouldn't say it was tasty, but it was indeed a brand new experience.
 A bit too strong for me after the main dish.

 <figure>
 	<img src="{{ "/assets/img/lyon-restaurant/cervelle_de_canut.jpg" | prepend: site.url }}" width="600px" alt="">